If you get periods, any bleeding can feel like too much.

 If you’re not sold and looking for more options, here are some honorable mentions for reducing heavy flow.

-You need a prescription for it — but depending where you live, you might be able to get several patches at once and even order them online.
+You also need a prescription for it.
+However, depending on where you live, you might be able to get several patches at once and even order them online.

 If you’re cool with birth control that’s inserted vaginally, the ring offers a few perks.
 It can make your periods shorter and lighter or let you skip periods altogether by keeping it in for 3 to 5 weeks.